 If this is your situation, there are safeguards you can put into place to reduce the spread of the virus.
 Those who are sick should not use a shared hand towel.
 Instead, that person must use disposable paper towels; this is crucial in limiting cross-contamination.
 When it comes to bath towels, have separate areas and separate towels stowed so that the person who is sick uses a dedicated space with a dedicated set of towels.
 Family members who are not ill should remove their bath towels and other personal toiletries from the shared space.

-Medicine and other tools used to relieve symptoms.
+Medicine and other tools are used to relieve symptoms.

-Cough drops and or lozenges along with other over-the-counter medicines, are critical to help provide symptomatic relief.
+Cough drops and or lozenges along with other over-the-counter medicines are critical to helping provide symptomatic relief.
 Examples include acetaminophen, saline nasal spray, pulse oximeter, and thermometers.
 For the sick individual, they should keep a record of their temperature, heart rate, and oxygen levels.
 We now know that the COVID-19 virus tends to attack the respiratory system, which, of course, includes our lungs.
-Having a home "pulse oximeter" measures heart rate and oxygen levels, both indicators at how the lungs are functioning.
+Having a home “pulse oximeter” measures heart rate and oxygen levels, both indicators of how the lungs are functioning.